Jhsmit/cookiecutter-reproducible-analysis/README.md

 # cookiecutter-reproducible-analysis

-Cookiecutter for creating a project structure facilitating reproducible analysis
+Cookiecutter for creating a project structure facilitating reproducible analysis.